MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/resource-request-from-cordova-applications/index.md

 `mfpdev app register`.
 3. Add a platform by running the `cordova platform add` command.
 4. The sample uses the `JavaAdapter` contained in the Adapters Maven project.
 Use either Maven or MobileFirst Developer CLI to [build and deploy the adapter](../../creating-adapters/).
-5. Prepare and run the Cordova application by running the `cordova prepare` command followed by the `cordova run` command.
+5. Run the Cordova application by running the `cordova run` command.